AnastasiaR2/certificate-storage/README.md

 # Certificate storage

-Certificate storage in a browser on JavaScript.
+Certificate storage in a browser on TypeScript.

 ## Tech Stack